zpzim/SCAMP/docs/source/performance.rst

 Notes on CPU performance
 ************************

 SCAMP's CPU performance is very good.
-However, how performant it is depends heavily on the compiler you use.
-Newer compilers are better, clang v6 or greater tends to work best.
-Newer versions of GCC can work as well.
-MSVC tends to be slower.
-There can be up to a 10x (perhaps more) difference depending on the compiler you use.
-This is related to how different compilers have varying levels of support for autovectorization.
+However, how performant it is depends heavily on the compiler and compiler flags used to build the SCAMP binary.
+Newer compilers are better at autovectorization, clang newer than v6 and gcc newer than v7 are best.
+MSVC tends to be much slower.
+Even with microoptimizations to generate better code based on the comiler, there can be up to a 10x (perhaps more) difference depending on the compiler you use.
+Though most of the time the variance is in the ballpark of less than 2x-3x difference.

+The distributed pyscamp-gpu and pyscamp-cpu conda packages should have consistent good performance, as they are built with a modern compiler.

 Precomputation performance
 **************************